Bob Quinn (American football)

-Bob Quinn (born April 12, 1976) is an American professional football executive who is the senior personnel and coaching executive for the Cleveland Browns of the National Football League (NFL).
+Bob Quinn (born April 12, 1976) is an American professional football executive who is the senior advisor to the head coach for the Atlanta Falcons of the National Football League (NFL).
 He previously served as the general manager of the Detroit Lions from 2016 to 2020.
 Quinn began his career with the New England Patriots as a player personnel assistant in 2000 and spent 16 seasons serving in various executive roles within the Patriot organization.

 Early life

 After graduating from Norwood High School in Norwood, Massachusetts in 1994, Quinn attended the University of Connecticut, earning a Bachelor's Degree in political science in 1998, and earning his Master's Degree in sports management in 2000.
 He was a graduate assistant for Connecticut in 1998 and 1999.

 Executive career

 New England Patriots

 Quinn joined the New England Patriots in 2000 as a player personnel assistant, spending two seasons in that position.
 He spent another two seasons as a pro scout, four seasons as a regional scout, and one season as a national scout before being promoted to assistant director of pro personnel in 2009.
 Quinn was promoted to Director of Pro Scouting in May 2012.